Lowie375/Gyromina/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback
 about: For when you want to leave some feedback
-labels: not a bug, thank you!
+labels: no issue here, thank you!
 ---

 **General feedback**